Home Browse Listings Markets Agents Guides How to Buy

-The Brasília brief
+The Brasília market, in depth

 Brasília is the boring-in-a-good-way market.
 Government salaries underwrite the rental market; vacancy is the lowest among Brazil's major cities.
 Asa Sul and Lago Sul attract embassy staff and senior civil servants.
 Short-term yields are weak — this is a buy-and-hold play, not an Airbnb play.